rtctunnel/rtctunnel/README.md

 go get github.com/rtctunnel/rtctunnel/cmd/rtctunnel
 ```

 Or downloaded from the releases page (for linux).
-Currently the [pions/webrtc](https://github.com/pions/webrtc) library requires libopenssl to compile.

 ## Usage